How to support the lonely, isolated and vulnerable during the Covid-19 crisis.

 8. Value your older patients

-Older people will be more vulnerable during the pandemic, but they can also be a great resource for guidance on dealing with challenging situations.
+Older people will often be more lonely and vulnerable during the Covid-19 pandemic, but they can also be a great resource for guidance on dealing with challenging situations.
 During consultations, listen for their advice on how they maintain their resilience.
 This is the time to benefit from their experience.
 At the same time, showing you value their perspective will give them a sense of purpose and hope.
 With permission, you could even share the wisdom of older patients, using quotes, photos or videos on your website or social media accounts to raise morale.

 Remember older people often have caring responsibilities for other older people, such as siblings or spouses, so may also need extra care and support at the moment.